influxdata/telegraf/docs/CONFIGURATION.md

 - **alias**: Name an instance of a plugin.
 - **flush_interval**: The maximum time between flushes.
 Use this setting to override the agent `flush_interval` on a per plugin basis.
+- **flush_jitter**: The amount of time to jitter the flush interval.
+Use this setting to override the agent `flush_jitter` on a per plugin basis.
 - **metric_batch_size**: The maximum number of metrics to send at once.
 Use this setting to override the agent `metric_batch_size` on a per plugin basis.
 - **metric_buffer_limit**: The maximum number of unsent metrics to buffer.